JakeMick/adventures_in_vectors/content/most_pop_car.rst

 We can zoom in on the trend for a given month.
 Right around the 10th there's a spike in sales.
 Followed by a slow decline to the low around the 25th.
 On average our customers sign their leases half-way between billing cycles.

+See?
+The chaos alluded to at the top of this post is cyclical for U.S. households.
+How likely you are to purchase a car depends on many factors, but these factors come in monthly trends.

+See you on the 10th. -- JakeMick